-Historic creamery finds new life as fine craft gallery
+Historic creamery finds new life as a fine craft gallery

 When the John C. Campbell Folk School was founded in 1925, the school aimed to build a social and economic infrastructure that would support both the school and the communities it served.
 In those first few years, the school founded a number of cooperatives, including the Mountain Valley Creamery in 1929.
 School staff, students and local farmers built a creamery, using rocks from the Brasstown Creek behind the building.
 The Creamery thrived for several decades, allowing local farmers to process and sell milk.